World of Hyatt are running a promotion offering the chance to gain up to a 40% bonus on points purchased. The promotion runs through to May 23.

 In Australia, there are basically just 6 properties – 3 in Melbourne (including Hyatt Place in Essendon), 1 in Sydney, 1 in Perth and 1 in Canberra.
 Some of these properties have quite high standard nightly rates – and it is at these properties being able to leverage a promotion such as this comes to the fore.

-A 30% bonus is an average bonus level from Hyatt, In the last round, you were able to get up to a 40% If you have a redemption in mind, it is worth crunching the numbers to see if it makes sense to purchase points and take an award night.
+If you have a redemption in mind, it is worth crunching the numbers to see if it makes sense to purchase points and take an award night.

 Example: Park Hyatt Sydney

 If we take a look at the Park Hyatt Sydney, we can see nightly rates approaching 1,000 per night.
 For example, looking six month out, a City Harbour King can reach over $1,000 per night.